GenerousLabs/share/do.md

   - Android requests `/assets/xxx` instead of `/app/assets/xxx`
   - Maybe move it to the root?
   - Folders are only `assets` and `bundles`, plus the `platform-index.json`

+## Closing stage

+- [x] Create a basic web page
+- Web links
+  - [x] Create the web page
+  - [ ] Capture the links
+    - How to start the setup?
+    - Redirect to the connection accept form prefilled?
+    - Yes, redirect to setup, add name field
+- [ ] Add text to invite link
+- [ ] Markdown update on homepage
+  - Pull via a web request? - later
 - [ ] Build script including website and expo
+- [ ] Check exps:// links without app launch

 ## Sprint 2 Design Suggestions